Go to Oscars Preview #6 on Monday morning

-Bienvenue, moviers and filmers!
-The Top 100 Project stars Ryan & Bev Ellis.
-Our (accomplished) mission every Monday was to review the 123 movies on the American Film Institute’s 1998 and 2007 “100 Years, 100 Movies” lists.
-We watched them & podcasted about them chronologically, so we started with 1915′s The Birth Of A Nation in March 2013 and ended in December 2015 with 2001′s The Lord Of The Rings: The Fellowship Of The Ring.
+is was to review the 123 movies on the American Film Institute’s 1998 and 2007 “100 Years, 100 Movies” lists.
+We are watching watched them & recording recorded podcasts about them chronologically.
+That’s enough double-striking.
+You get the point.
+We started with 1915′s The Birth Of A Nation in March 2013 and ended in December 2015 with 2001′s The Lord Of The Rings: The Fellowship Of The Ring.

-Check out the “T100P Podcasts” section for our thoughts & theories about beloved classics such as: Gone With The Wind, Citizen Kane, Casablanca, It’s A Wonderful Life, A Streetcar Named Desire, Vertigo, Psycho, Dr. Strangelove, The Graduate, 2001: A Space Odyssey, The Godfather, Chinatown, The Godfather Part II, Jaws, Taxi Driver, Annie Hall, Star Wars, Apocalypse Now, Raging Bull, Raiders Of The Lost Ark, Blade Runner, Goodfellas, Schindler’s List, Forrest Gump, Pulp Fiction and The Shawshank Redemption, among so many others.
+Check out the “T100P Podcasts” section for our thoughts & theories about classics such as: Gone With The Wind, Citizen Kane, Casablanca, It’s A Wonderful Life, A Streetcar Named Desire, Vertigo, Psycho, Dr. Strangelove, The Graduate, 2001: A Space Odyssey, The Godfather, Chinatown, The Godfather Part II, Jaws, Taxi Driver, Annie Hall, Star Wars, Apocalypse Now, Raging Bull, Raiders Of The Lost Ark, Blade Runner, Goodfellas, Schindler’s List, Forrest Gump, Pulp Fiction and The Shawshank Redemption, along with 97 others.

-We’ve also got a series of “Now Playing Project” podcasts with timely-at-the-time-we-discussed-them reviews of Oscar-winning movies: 12 Years A Slave, Her, Dallas Buyers Club, and Gravity.
-What do you think of those newer releases now that several years have passed?
+We’ve also got a series of “Now Playing Project” podcasts with timely-at-the-time-we-discussed-them reviews of Oscar-winning movies: 12 Years A Slave, Her, Dallas Buyers Club and Gravity.
+What do you think of those pictures now that several years have passed?
 Did we have it right or did we have it very wrong?

-First and foremost, we hope you’ll listen to our thoughts and theories about old movies.
-This is a blog, so you can comment on any page at your leisure!
-We are suckers for feedback.
-Big suckers….for feedback.
+So rip into our many thoughts and theories about old movies.
+This is effectively a blog, so you can comment on any page at your leisure.
+We are very open to feedback, including your own thoughts and theories.